Back to Home

 4. Transfers to third countries

-Certain information is already processed automatically as soon as you use the app.
+Certain information is processed automatically as soon as you use the app.
 We have listed below exactly which personal data is processed:

 1. Information collected during download

-2. Information collected automatically
+2. Information that is collected automatically

-(1) to provide you with the service and the associated functions; (2) to improve the functions and performance features of the app and (3) to prevent and eliminate misuse and malfunctions.
-This data processing is justified by the fact that (1) the processing is necessary to fulfill the contract between you as the data subject and us pursuant to Art.
-6 (1) (b) GDPR for the use of the app, or (2) we have a legitimate interest in ensuring the functionality and error-free operation of the app and in being able to offer a service that is in line with the market and your interests, which outweighs your rights and interests in the protection of your personal data within the meaning of Art.
-6 (1) (f) GDPR.
+(1) to provide you with the service and its associated functions; (2) to improve the app's functions and performance; and (3) to prevent and eliminate misuse and malfunctions.
+This data processing is justified because (1) the processing is necessary for the performance of the contract between you as the data subject and us pursuant to Article 6(1)(b) GDPR for the use of the app, or (2) we have a legitimate interest in ensuring the functionality and error-free operation of the app and in being able to offer a market-oriented and user-friendly service, which in this case outweighs your rights and interests in the protection of your personal data within the meaning of Article 6(1)(f) GDPR.

 3. Information collected when using the app